Maternal health program

 2American College of Obstetrics and Gynecology (ACOG).

-4Restrictions apply.
-Pregnant Blue Plus members must be at least 7 months or more into their pregnancy before receiving a car seat.
+3Restrictions apply.
+Pregnant Blue Plus members are eligible at 7 months gestation.
 Members are eligible for one car seat and one booster seat through this Blue Plus program.
-Eligible members living in Anoka, Blue Earth, Dakota, Hennepin and St. Louis counties can visit everyday-miracles.org/requests to contact Everyday Miracles directly to get a car seat or booster seat.
+Eligible members living in Anoka, Cook, Dakota, Hennepin, Ramsey, Scott, St. Louis, and Blue Earth counties can contact Everyday Miracles directly.
+All others can contact their local County Public Health office.